Meet Our Team

 Gary along with his wife Meredith is one of the two founders of the Children of Cambodia Foundation.

 He is a former Chief Executive of VicRoads and has worked in other senior roles in Victorian Government agencies.
-He is a qualified engineer, Chairman of the International Road Assessment Program (iRAP) and is the Enterprise Professor, Transport at the University of Melbourne.
+He is a qualified engineer and has held a number of other board roles.
 He has significant international experience both professionally and as a tourist including in Cambodia.

 His interests include cycling, surfing and music.